ww-julia/template-juliabook-cirrus/README.md

 Open your repository settings => Pages => GitHub Pages => Build and deployment => Source, Select `GitHub actions`

+For deploying to GH pages, you must create a `GH_TOKEN` GitHub personal access token (PAT) with `repo` scope access in Cirrus CI.

 ## Auto update